-Day 3 – Bucharest
+Day 3 – Exploring Bucharest

-It’s another 3 ½ hour train ride, this time in 2nd class as the train I chose didn’t have a 1st class car.
-The ride was OK but I quickly learned that the major difference between 1st class and 2nd is air conditioning.
+It’s another 3 ½ hour train ride, this time in 2nd class (the train I choose doesn’t have a 1st class car).
+The ride is fine but I quickly discover that the major difference between 1st class and 2nd class is air conditioning.

 The strength of Romania as a tourist destination is definitely in its countryside.
-The Carpathian Mountains, Transylvania and cities like Brasov and Bran are certainly worth a visit.
+The Carpathian Mountains, Transylvania, and cities like Brasov and Bran are certainly worth a visit.

 It’s hard to believe this trip is finally coming to an end after almost 5 weeks on the road!
-Next, on to Amsterdam for one final night before heading home.